-If you wish to nod the telescope, please indicate this in your phase II submission.
-Make sure you have Clear mode turned on in hfinder so that your S/N estimates are accurate.
-As part of your phase two submission, you will have to submit a plain text file specifying the offset pattern you require.
+If you wish to nod the telescope, check the Nodding checkbox.
+You will be prompted for a plain text file specifying the offset pattern you require.
 The format of this file is a simple list of RA, Dec offsets in arcseconds as shown below:

 This offset pattern will be repeated until your exposures are finished.
-At the moment, there is no way to display the nodding pattern in hfinder itself.
+At the moment, there is no way to display the nodding pattern in hfinder itself, but hfinder will estimate the impact of nodding on your cadence and overal signal-to-noise.
+Until HiPERCAM is commissioned on-sky, these estimates will be quite crude.